 Popular culture often depicts intelligent machines as coldly rational––capable of making “objective” decisions that humans can’t.
 More recently, however, there’s been increased attention to the presence of bias in supposedly objective systems, from image recognition to models of human language.
-Often, these biases instantiate actual human prejudices, as described in Cathy O’Neill’s Weapons of Mass Destruction; for example, statistical models engineered to predict recidivism rates include information that would never be allowed in a courtroom, and perpetuate cross-generational cycles of incarceration.
+Often, these biases instantiate actual human prejudices, as described in Cathy O’Neill’s Weapons of Math … Continue reading What we talk about when we talk about bias in A.I.

 Ambiguity pervades language.
 This ambiguity can be used strategically by speakers, but it’s also what makes language so challenging for machines to understand – and in some cases, it even leads to miscommunications between people, particularly over written communication.
 During in-person interactions, ambiguity is more easily avoided.
 If a speaker says of a recently released … Continue reading That’s not what I meant!

 A recurring question in both scientific and public discourse is whether any given property of an organism is innate or learned.
 This debate, usually framed in terms of Nature vs. Nurture, often centers around properties of human behavior and cognition: intelligence, language, morality, mathematics, and so on.
 But while this dichotomous framing perhaps seems obvious … Continue reading What is ‘innateness’, anyway?